-When forced with a significant impact due to highway construction, Holiday Inn sought representation from Sever Storey.
-The Indiana Department of Transportation (INDOT) moved an exit ramp from a major highway to within 30 feet of the corner of the hotel.
-Initially INDOT offered $75,000.
-Working with nationally recognized experts in the hotel development and management communities, Sever Storey was able to demonstrate a large financial impact had occurred.
+Holiday Inn then sought representation from Sever Storey Walker.
+Initially, INDOT offered $75,000.
+Working with nationally recognized experts in the hotel development and management communities, Sever Storey Walker was able to demonstrate a large financial impact had occurred.
 The case settled 25 days before trial for $3,000,000.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE